ecs-org/ecs-appliance/salt/storage/README.md

  * format:      format partitions
  * mount:       mount partitions (persistent)
  * swap:        mount swap (persistent)
- * directories: skeleton directory creation
- * relocate:    relocate data and make a symlink from old to new location

 **Warning**: lvm makes a difference if you use "g" or "G" for gigabyte.
   * g=GiB (1024*1024*1024) , G= (1000*1000*1000)